MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Use the Business Alert wizard to create a Microsoft SQL Server query that checks your data for the conditions you specify.
-Next, create the schedule for the query— that is, when, how often, and for how long you want Microsoft Dynamics GP to check whether the conditions you’ve defined exist.
+Next, create the schedule for the query— that is, when, how often, and for how long you want Microsoft Dynamics GP to check whether the conditions you've defined exist.
 You also can specify the list of people to notify when it does.

-Before you set up Business Alerts be sure that Microsoft SQL Server Agent is started and that you’ve set up SQL Mail or Database Mail.
+Before you set up Business Alerts be sure that Microsoft SQL Server Agent is started and that you've set up SQL Mail or Database Mail.
 SQL Server Agent is not available for SQL Server Express.
 For more information about setting up SQL Mail or Database Mail, refer to SQL Server Books Online.
-You also can refer to the following Microsoft Knowledge Base article titled “How to configure Microsoft SQL Server for use with Business Alerts” ([https://mbs.microsoft.com/knowledgebase/ KBDisplay.aspx?scid=kb;en-us;915097)](https://mbs.microsoft.com/knowledgebase/KBDisplay.aspx?scid=kb;en-us;915097).
+You also can refer to the following Microsoft Knowledge Base article titled "How to configure Microsoft SQL Server for use with Business Alerts" ([https://mbs.microsoft.com/knowledgebase/ KBDisplay.aspx?scid=kb;en-us;915097)](https://mbs.microsoft.com/knowledgebase/KBDisplay.aspx?scid=kb;en-us;915097).